Derotation#

 Data Source & Funding#

-All microscopy data presented here as an example has been acquired with a 3-photon microscope by Simon Weiler in the Margrie Lab.
+All microscopy data has been acquired with a 3-photon microscope by Simon Weiler in the Margrie Lab as described by Cloves and Margrie.

 This project was sponsored by the Margrie Lab in the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at University College London.